shamadee/wasm-init/Readme.md

   "scripts": {
     "wasm-init": "wasm-init",
     "compile": "wasm-compile"
-    "start": "gulp",   // optional
+    "start": "gulp",   // optional, for hot-reloading }
-  }
 ...
   ```
+### **Templates**
 These scripts make the module's functionality accessible.
 Be aware that `npm run wasm-init` **will create several files and folders inside your project directory.** This is your fastest route to a working project setup, however, you can also set up all the files manually, if you so desire.

+### **Custom**
-Probably the easiest way to a custom setup is to start with just the wasm.config.js file (you can generate it with `npm run wasm-init minimal`), and enter the emcc_path, inputfiles, outputfile, and flags according to your needs.
-When you run `npm run wasm-init rebuild`, it will generate those files for you.
+The best way to a custom setup is to start with just the wasm.config.js file (you can generate it with `npm run wasm-init minimal`), and enter the emcc_path, inputfiles, outputfile, and flags according to your needs.
+When you run `npm run wasm-init build`, it will generate those files for you.

 To compile, simply use `npm run compile`, which will take your C++ code and output a JavaScript file with Emscripten bindings, as well as the sought after .wasm file.
 To take advantage of wasm-init's easy loading mechanism for WebAssembly modules, you will need the wrapper file loadWASM.js.
 The wasm module is from there returned by a promise.
 Making the module accessible to your application is as easy as the following:
 ```